TomH131/cafe-fuencarral/README.md

 ![Search-error-message](static/images/search-error-message.png)

 On the modify screen, if the user changes the time or date to a fully booked slot, they will receive an error message, as with a new reservation.
 If they select a date in the past, they will also receive an error message.
+If a customer has a reservation in a fully booked time slot, they can adjust their booking, such as moving it half an hour later.
+In this case, their original reservation will not be counted toward the maximum limit of 10 bookings for any time slot.

 ![Modify-error-message](static/images/modify-error-message.png)